OctaForge/libcubescript/README.md

 There are some features that are a work in progress and will come later:

+* More helpful debug information (proper line infos at both parse and run time)
 * A degree of thread safety (see below)
 * Custom allocator support (control over how heap memory is allocated)
 * Coroutines